 Wentworth was the Colony of New Hampshire’s first governor, and on Jan.
 3, 1749, he issued the first of 135 land grants west of the Connecticut River.
-Unfortunately for the settlers on the land, New York was also issuing land grants for the same territory.
-Decades later the dispute over the land was resolved by the settlers, who declared Vermont an independent republic.
+Unfortunately for the settlers on the land, New York also issued land grants for the same territory.
+Decades later the settlers themselves resolved the land dispute.
+They declared Vermont an independent republic.

-Benning Wentworth had at least two good reasons to expand New Hampshire westward: He was paid for the land grants, and he could sell the giant white pines – known as the King’s Masts -- on the land.
+Benning Wentworth had at least two good reasons to expand New Hampshire westward.
+He got reimbursed for the land grants, and he could sell the giant white pines – known as the King’s Masts — on the land.

-After 25 years, Wentworth left office in 1766 a very wealthy man.
+After 25 years as governor, Wentworth left office in 1766 a very wealthy man.

 As Good as the Money

 How Benning Wentworh became New Hampshire’s governor is a story in itself.
 He was a Portsmouth, N.H., merchant, the son of the provincial lieutenant governor.
 He had had shipped timber to the government of Spain, which refused to pay him because of hostilities toward England.
 So he went to London and lobbied the British government to reimburse him for his loss.
 Instead of the money, he was given the governorship of New Hampshire, newly separate from Massachusetts.